How to Sleep Better and Sit with Ankylosing Spondylitis

 What is the Best Pillow for Ankylosing Spondylitis?

-The best pillow for AS would be an orthopedic contoured pillow, which supports the neck and it keeps it aligned with the rest of your spine.
+The best pillow for AS would be an orthopedic contoured pillow, which supports the neck and keeps it aligned with the rest of your spine.

 For stomach sleeping, the best pillow would be a soft, low-height pillow, to prevent the lifting of the cervical spine and reduce the twisting of the neck to a minimum.

 The best sleep position for back pain is back sleeping, but many people can not adjust to it, or find that it aggravates their snoring.
-However, if you want to train yourself to sleep on your back – here are the best pillows to keep you sleeping on your back.

-Many people find amazing relief by using a full body pillow, which replaces up to 4 different pillows in your bed (for example, a knee pillow to align the spine), and keeps your spine aligned when you wrap yourself around it throughout the night.
+Many people find amazing relief in using a full body pillow, which replaces up to 4 different pillows in your bed (for example, a knee pillow to align the spine), and keeps your spine aligned when you wrap yourself around it throughout the night.

 Heat Therapy for Ankylosing Spondylitis